-- articles of association; - confirmation from a bank, financial institution or auditor that the share capital has been paid.
+- a memorandum of association; - articles of association; - confirmation from a bank, financial institution or auditor that the share capital has been paid.
 The share capital requirement for a limited liability company is 30,000 Norwegian krone, while public limited liability companies have a requirement of 1 million Norwegian krone; and - a declaration of acceptance of assignment from an auditor, or minutes of a board meeting if the company has decided against using an auditor.